IBM/credit-risk-workshop-cpd/workshop/faq/README.md

 ## What do I do if importing the project into the platform takes a long time?

 If you are facing any issues with importing the project into the IBM Cloud Pak for Data as a Service platform, all you need to do is import the relevant notebooks and/or data assets for each lab.

+## Why do I see the following when I push the python app to IBM Cloud `**ERROR** Could not install python`

+Answer: Frequently, IBM Cloud updates to the newer versions of Python and deprecates the older versions.
+If you see this error, open the `runtime.txt` file in your python app folder and bump up the python version to `python-3.6.12` or newer as suggested in the error message.

 ### Accessing Files